kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 ## Content

-- I obtained code from Bootstrap, W3Schools, and I found both these websites to be very helpful.
-I put a photo Carousel in and i got this code from [here](https://getbootstrap.com/docs/4.5/components/carousel/), my contact form i got from [here](https://www.w3schools.com/css/tryit.asp?filename=trycss_form_responsive), I also used bootstrap to align my band images which i obtained form [here](https://getbootstrap.com/docs/4.5/layout/grid/#auto-layout-columns)
+- I obtained code from free code camp for the Javascript game, which can be found here [here](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae), I also used some of the CSS styling from here and modified the code to suit my project.
+I also obtained some code from a fellow student who built a similar game to me and I was intrigued how this student managed a simple yet such an effective game, I used some HTML, CSS, & Javascript from this student and again modified to suit my code.
+You can fin the link [here](https://github.com/karzuin/MS2)

 ## Media

-- All media is from you tube and all images were obtained from Facebook with the Bands permission
+- All media was obtained from shutterstock and google.
+Media was an MP3 that my brother Derek Rogerson kindly gave to me.

 ## Acknowledgements